Hazel didn’t have M.E. but she suffered a kind of death whereby the Grace Charity feels the need to warn all vulnerable people.

 The NICE Guidelines make a statement on hydration which is very alarming.
 They state that ‘it is uncertain if not giving clinically assisted hydration will hasten death.’6 This is simply untrue.
 Consultant neurologist Professor Patrick Pullicino, a prominent spokesperson against the ‘Liverpool Care Pathway’ is recorded as saying, ‘Not giving hydration is certain to kill someone if they can’t take hydration by mouth.’
 7

 If you feel that your loved one might be in danger, look for the following:

-- Having Power of Attorney can be very helpful in speaking up for your loved one, should they become unable to speak up for themselves.
+- Having Power of Attorney (Healthcare) can be very helpful in speaking up for your loved one, should they become unable to speak up for themselves.
 Some patients have had the Liverpool Care Pathway/End of Life approach stopped when their relative with Power of Attorney has intervened for them.

 - If your loved one is being denied food and drink without good reason (including hydration via drip) then you could say that their human rights are being violated.
 (The Human Rights Act 1998 became UK Law.
 Article 2: The Right to Life.
 Article 3: No torture, inhuman or degrading treatment.
 Unnecessary starvation and dehydration can be used as examples of torture.)8

 - Ask for another doctor’s opinion – quickly – especially one you can trust.